hmake98/nestjs-grpc/README.md

 - 🔌 **Complete DI Support** - Inject any NestJS service into gRPC controllers and clients
 - 🗃️ **Database Integration** - Seamless TypeORM, Prisma, and other ORM support
 - ⚙️ **Configuration** - Built-in support for NestJS Config module
+- 🔍 **Debug Logging** - Comprehensive logging for easy debugging and monitoring

 ## 🚀 Quick Start